AhmadMoussa/cGAN-audio-translation/README.md

 ## Audio translation with Conditional Adversarial Networks
 Supplementary website to demonstrate the audio examples mentioned in the paper.
+Click on the links below the figures to download and listen to the audio files (unfortunately github does not allow the embedding of iframes).

 ### Figure 1
 ![Figure 1](https://github.com/AhmadMoussa/cGAN-audio-translation/blob/master/Plots.png)